-Our name has a double meaning.
-The first is that we like to help organizations further their reach.
-Most of the organizations we work with are already doing well in the physical space but need some help pivoting their business model online.
-We’re here to help you bloom again, hence, re:Bloom.
+The first is a play on the latin prefix “re” which means “again” or “back to the original place.”
+Most of the organizations we work with are doing well in their physical space, but may need some help pivoting their business models online.
+We’re here to help these businesses bloom again, hence “re:Bloom.”

-The second meaning is that “re:” is typically used in email subject lines to denote that it is a response.
+The second meaning is that “re:” is typically used in email subject lines to denote a response.
 The “re:” in our name pays homage to the fact that we were founded as a response to the COVID-19 global pandemic.

 re:Bloom was founded in Pittsburgh, PA April 2020 by Abbey Mui as a response to the ongoing COVID-19 global pandemic.
 Our founder was helping her mother’s small business grow their online presence when she realized that her mother wasn’t alone.
 Many small businesses struggled to pivot online in the digital age, which was only exacerbated by the pandemic.

 As a result, we put together a program that would help traditionally underserved communities, such as women and minority-owned small businesses, to overcome the technology gap.
 We understand that businesses come to us with varying backgrounds and resources, so we seek to find technical solutions that are tailored to the business needs, budgets, and technical abilities of each organization.

 We started in Pittsburgh and partnered up with organizations like Bridgeway Capital, Pittsburgh Urban Redevelopment Authority, and Neighborhood Allies to further the reach of our efforts and constantly looking to partner with more!
 Since founding, we’ve connected over 50 volunteers to 42 small businessses (and counting!)